dymmond/esmerald/docs/en/docs/guides/more-advanced/03-deployment.md

 ## Environment Variables

-Use environment variables and `.env` files to manage secrets, database connections, etc. Esmerald supports loading `.env` via Pydantic or your custom configuration setup.
+Use environment variables and `.env` files to manage secrets, database connections, etc. Ravyn supports loading `.env` via Pydantic or your custom configuration setup.

 ---